When it comes to an ultimate guide to google analytics for eCommerce, there are three very precise things to remember

 The following tab shares the information about how you acquired your audience or how a user came to your site.

-Basically, this section of Google Analytics for eCommerce shows you the source of the traffic through which you get your audience.
+This section of Google Analytics for eCommerce shows you the source of the traffic through which you get your audience.

 Here in Channels, the people are approaching your site.
 Is organic, direct, social, or referral.